CONVEX

 Current Macro RegimeSTAGFLATIONDEEPENING

-Analysis from Apr 2, 2026
+Analysis from May 14, 2026

-What Is Dollar Milkshake Theory?
+What Is the Dollar Milkshake Theory?

-Originated by hedge fund manager Brent Johnson around 2018, the Dollar Milkshake Theory argues that the U.S. dollar is structurally positioned to strengthen against other currencies despite — and in some ways because of — aggressive Federal Reserve monetary expansion.
+Originated by hedge fund manager Brent Johnson around 2018, the Dollar Milkshake Theory argues that the U.S. dollar is structurally positioned to strengthen against other currencies despite, and in some ways because of, aggressive Federal Reserve monetary expansion.
 The core metaphor: the world is full of milkshake (liquidity), but the U.S. has the biggest straw.
 Through dollar-denominated debt obligations, reserve currency demand, and the sheer depth of U.S. capital markets, global capital flows preferentially into the dollar during both risk-off events and periods when the Fed tightens relative to other central banks.

 Why It Matters for Traders